 - A pack of small tissue packets (not the boxed one) can be found at double the price in drug stores.

 - Floor wipes can properly clean your floor and can be bought in reasonable amounts.

 - Wire hangers are weak, but they are useful when you have plenty in stock.
 Check out the internet for innovative life hacks using wire hangers to make things like plant hangers, photo frame, and paper towel holders, frying pan lid holders and belt hangers if you bend the wires into creative shapes.

 - The princess aroma bath, while not necessarily great for making your skin smooth and silky, is a big hit with children because it doubles bubbles in a bath when under strong running water.

 But what is not a good buy in a 100 yen store?

 Some items are fine, if you really cannot find elsewhere, in a 100 yen store, but are actually cheaper, perhaps in bulk, if you take the time to find them in regular supermarkets or drugstores or even other discount stores such as Don Quijote or Hero Supermarket.
 These items you will likely regret buying in the 100 yen store.

 - Toothbrushes will become bristly and unusable quite quickly.
 The drugstore toothbrushes are inexpensive enough.

-- Towels have not enough fiber in them and hardly absorb moisture.
+- Towels don’t have enough fiber in them and hardly absorb moisture.
 They feel rough on the skin too.

-- Makeup is incredibly cheap but think hard if your skin doesn’t deserve anything better.
+- Makeup is incredibly cheap but you need to think hard, maybe your skin deserves something better.
 Regular makeup that attunes to your skin and lifestyle is a better deal in the long run.

 - Similarly, the skincare items like soaps and lotions hardly do their work on your skin and make your skin rough or dry.